GMOD/jbrowse-jupyter/README.md

   - params:
     - df – pandas DataFrame with the track data.
     - name (str) – (optional) name for the track
-    - overwrite (str) – (optional) flag wether or not to overwrite existing track.
+    - overwrite (str) – (optional) flag whether or not to overwrite existing track.
     - track_id (str) - (optional) trackId for the track